Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

     **Red icon**: the conversion failed.

-6. Click a converter to see the list of processed items in that converter.
+6. Click a converter to check the list of processed items in that converter.

     ![Conversion finished.
 Detailed view of a converter](../Images/rp-converter/conversion-finished-details.png)